BISrat3/Style-App/README.md

 - pip3 install pipenv
 - pipenv install django
 - pipenv shell
+- To run the backend locally, please install Postgresql.
+- To open the code, please use code .
+- To start the server, run python3 manage.py runserver

-## Future Features.
+## Future Features
-- I will add the functionality of add to cart,
+No add to cart/remove and filter items by price functionality.
+I didn't get enough time to implement it at that moment.
+I will do it later on.
-- I will add an admin dashboard for managing products, see the order details and status order for each order.
+Adding an admin dashboard for managing products, see the order details and status order for each order.